Television in Ukraine: Expansion to other cities

 Following Kyiv’s lead, attention turned to other Ukrainian cities.
 In Kharkiv, television pioneers led by engineer V.S.
 Vovchenko conducted trial broadcasts as early as 1951, converting part of the city's House of State Industry into studios and technical facilities.
 In 1955, Kharkiv completed a television tower, enabling the launch of a local television studio.

 Other cities soon followed.
 By early 1955, TV studios and proper broadcasting facilities were being built or planned in Stalino (now Donetsk), Dnipropetrovsk (Dnipro), Odesa, Lviv, and Yalta.
 Meanwhile, Chernihiv, Zaporizhzhia, Voroshylovhrad, and Kryvyi Rih were designated to host relay stations, connecting them to primary TV hubs.

 By the early 1960s, ten regional capitals across Ukraine had established their own television operations.
 However, these studios functioned independently, lacking relay lines to interconnect them.
 Even Kyiv’s broadcasts remained disconnected from central television in Moscow.

 As a result of an ongoing expansion of broadcasts to other parts of Ukraine through the building of remote studios and broadcast transmitters, it was needed for DerTelRadio, the State Committee for Television and Radio Broadcasting, operators of the TV service, to consider stating nationwide broadcasts, coupled with the future launch of satellite broadcasting.
-The long-awaited national channel signed on at last on January 20, 1965, under the name UA:1 (UT-1), while on March 6, 1972, a second channel, UA:2 (UT-2), signed on - on the basis of part of the original 1956 channel.
+The long-awaited national channel, bearing the name Ukrainian Television, signed on at last on January 20, 1965, under the name UA:1 (UT-1), while on March 6, 1972, a second channel, UA:2 (UT-2), signed on - on the basis of part of the original 1956 channel.
 Its launch was approved by the Central Committee of the Communist Party of the Soviet Union, formalizing a two-channel arrangement for Ukrainian television broadcasting.
-The UT network switched to SECAM Colour in 1976, its 20th anniversary, ending a transition period that began in 1968.
+The UT network switched to SECAM Colour in 1976, its 25th anniversary, ending a transition period that began in 1968.

-Under the 1972 arrangement that created UT-2, certain transmitters were dedicated exclusively to relaying TV broadcasts from Moscow transmitters of Soviet Central Television, while others were reserved, often with lower priority, for republican or Ukrainian television programming.
-Prior to this, Ukrainian television operated under a single-channel model.
-Even after the change, local broadcasters often had to interrupt or block Moscow programming to air their own content, a practice that increasingly displeased Soviet authorities.
+Under the 1972 arrangement that created UT-2, certain regional transmitters were dedicated exclusively to relaying TV broadcasts from Moscow transmitters of Soviet Central Television via microwave links and the then new satellite broadcasting feeds, while others were reserved, often with lower priority, for republican or Ukrainian television programming beamed from Kyiv studios and transmitters through the same manner, with many all-Union events simulcast on all stations.
+Prior to this, Ukrainian television operated under a single-channel model under regional lines.
+Even after the change, the many local broadcasters often had to interrupt or block Moscow programming to air their own local content, a practice that increasingly displeased Soviet authorities.

 In 1976, the 1972 arrangement was amended with the launch of UT-3, the third national channel of Ukrainian Television.